Tips for Improving Airport Operations

 Traveling can be a hectic time for individuals, families, and business groups, and a well-functioning airport can help ease people's stress and contribute to a positive trip experience.
 Whether people are just beginning their journey or have been traveling for days, a well-run airport tells guests they're the top priority.

-Visual appeal and user experience should also factor into a well-functioning airport design.
-Visitors should feel happy with calming architecture and art to see while they wait for their flights.
-They should also have easy access to clean amenities like bathrooms, food stands, convenience kiosks, and gift shops to find anything they'll want or need for their travels.
+Visual appeal and user experience also factor into a well-functioning airport design.
+Calming architecture and art puts them at ease while they wait for their flights.
+Passengers should have easy access to clean amenities like bathrooms, food stands, convenience kiosks, and gift shops to find anything they want or need for their travels.

 8. Space Maximization